 Keri and Cheri, Mariska and Piggy….
 In no time, Mike was on a first-name basis with their publicists’ secretaries.
 Quickly realizing that they had a diva in the making star on the rise, Mike’s new bosses added to his responsibilities almost hourly: Before long, not only was he handling TVGuide.com’s news every day, editing the site’s Insiders and churning out one Ask Ausiello after another, but he was filing a weekly column for the magazine and writing the occasional feature and cover story.

 In July 2008, after eight years at TV Guide, Michael jumped to Entertainment Weekly, where he penned a weekly column in the magazine as well as an award-winning blog on EW.com (both titled The Ausiello Files).
 His signature Ask Ausiello column continued to be a must-read for TV fans and spoilerwhores alike, and his bi-weekly scoop series, Ausiello TV, was an instant smash according to him.

-When he’s not working his moles to scoop his competition and bring his ever-growing fan base — more than 1 million Twitter followers included — the latest news as Founder and Editor-in-Chief of TVLine.com, Michael can be found thinking deep thoughts, coveting other journalists’ swag, hanging out with his four-legged friends at the Woodstock Farm Animal Sanctuary in Upstate New York, and sleeping in on the weekend with his partner of 10 years, Kit.
+When he’s not working his moles to scoop his competition and bring his ever-growing fan base — more than 1 million Twitter followers included — the latest news as Founder and Editor-in-Chief of TVLine.com, Michael can be found thinking deep thoughts, coveting other journalists’ swag and hanging out with his four-legged friends at the Woodstock Farm Animal Sanctuary in Upstate New York.